 TABLETS and ORAL SOLUTION

-Consumer Medicine Information (CMI) is intended for persons
+Consumer Medicine Information (CMI)

 of talking to your doctor or pharmacist.
-All medicines have risks

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have benefits and risks.
+Your doctor has weighed the risks of you taking

-against the benefits he/she expects it will have for you.
-If you have
+Kaletra against the benefits they expect it will have on you.

-If you have any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 WHAT KALETRA IS USED FOR

-Your doctor has prescribed Kaletra to help control your Human Immunodeficiency Virus (HIV) infection.
-Kaletra does this by
+Kaletra is used to help control Human Immunodeficiency Virus (HIV) infection in adults

-of the infection in your body.
+of the infection in the body.

 Kaletra is an antiretroviral medicine.
 It belongs to a group of medicines called protease

 Kaletra is prescribed for use in combination with other antiviral medicines.
 Your

 doctor will determine which medicines are best for you.

-Kaletra has not been shown to decrease the chance of transmitting HIV to a sexual partner.
-You must continue to use safe sexual practices (eg condoms) while taking Kaletra.
+Kaletra has not been shown to reduce the chance of transmitting HIV to a sexual partner.

+Therefore, you must continue to use safe sexual practices (eg condoms) while taking